Phraya Manopakorn Nitithada: Yellow Cover Dossier incident and Coup

 In 1933, Pridi Panomyong, by then a Minister of State, presented his Draft Economic Plan or Yellow Cover Dossier to King Prajadhipok.
 The dossier was an economic plan, which advocated socialist solutions to the country's many financial and economic problems.
 Prajadhipok even branded the dossier "communist" and attacked Pridi publicly about it.
 When Pridi's dossier was rejected, his status fell and caused a major disruption among the members of People's Party and the People's Committee itself.

 Phraya Mano rallied those who opposed the socialist plan of Pridi including Phraya Songsuradet and dissolved his own cabinet to oust Pridi, who had great support within the People's Party.
 To regain some stability and silence domestic critics, Phraya Manopakorn had some articles in the constitution suspended.
 Manopakorn barred the People's Assembly from any further meetings and the judiciary was shut down.
 Pridi was forced to flee to France.
 It was said that Manopakorn "led the coup with his pen", this event is known in Thailand as the "April 1933 Coup" (or the "Silent Coup") (Thai: รัฐประหารในประเทศไทย เมษายน พ.ศ.
 2476).
 Phraya Manopakorn then approved the Anti-Communist Act, which empowered him to arrest those suspected of having communist sentiments: the entire Central Committee of the Communist Party of Siam was arrested and imprisoned.

 After the Yellow Dossier Incident, the degree of political freedom was greatly reduced by Phraya Manopakorn's policies.
 He censored many leftist activities including shutting down newspapers and publications.
 However the People's Party, which gave him the premiership, would eventually be his downfall.
 On 16 June, Phraya Pahol Polpayuhasena, the country's most powerful military leader and member of the People's Party, together with three other senior officers retired from the People's Committee, for "health reasons".

 Death and legacy

 The 1933 Siamese coup d'état happened on 20 June, led by Phraya Pahol and other military leaders.
 Phraya Manopakorn was immediately removed as prime minister.
 Phraya Phahol appointed himself the country's second prime minister and took over the government.
 King Pradhipok duly accepted his appointment.
 Manopakorn was then exiled to Penang, British Malaya, and lived there until his death in 1948, aged 64.

 Phraya Manopakorn was Siam's first prime minister and the first to be ousted by a coup.
 He would not be the last civilian prime minister to be ousted by a military coup.
-His legacy is mixed: on the one hand he took over the reins of government at a difficult time (Wall Street Crash of 1929), but on the other he exceeded his powers and was not able to counter the powers of the Khana Ratsadon which became increasingly dictatorial.
+His legacy is mixed: on the one hand he took over the reins of government at a difficult time (Wall Street crash of 1929), but on the other he exceeded his powers and was not able to counter the powers of the Khana Ratsadon which became increasingly dictatorial.

+His likeness was used for a portrait in Hearts of Iron IV, a Grand Strategy game developed by Swedish Video game publisher Paradox Interactive, being used as a random generic portrait for Asian country leaders.